mhaszprunar/BangleApps/apps/pebblebat/README.md

 ## How the battery indicator works
 I always wanted to check on the battery level (bit paranoid I guess) but I want to have it very minimalistic and gracefully integrated with the Pebble look.
-I opted for a series of little dots and color coding instead of the standard battery icon style.
-With this you can display more granular information
+I opted for a series of rectangles each representing 10% of battery capacity and color coding instead of the standard battery icon style.
+Each of the 10 blocks contains two sections, so 5% battery capacity can be visualized.
+In the settings you can optionally activate to also show the battery level as number.

 ## Plans

-Setup thresholds to vibrate bangle when below this battery level.
+none at the moment